kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   AllNodes bool
 }

-// CapacityPoolMixin defines a mixin that a capacity pool can include. type CapacityPoolMixin struct {
+// CounterSetMixin defines a mixin that a counter set can include. type CounterSetMixin struct {
-  // Name is a unique identifier among all capacity pool mixins in the ResourceSlice.
+  // Name is a unique identifier among all counter set mixins in the ResourceSlice.
   // It must be a DNS label.
   //
   // +required
   Name string

-  // Capacity defines the set of capacities for this mixin.
+  // Counters defines the set of counters for this mixin.
-  // The name of each capacity must be unique in that set.
+  // The name of each counter must be unique in that set and a DNS label.
   //
-  // To ensure this uniqueness, capacities defined by the vendor
-  // must be listed without the driver name as domain prefix in
-  // their name.
-All others must be listed with their domain prefix.
-  //
-  // Conflicting capacities from those provided via other mixins are
+  // Conflicting counters from those provided via other mixins are
   // overwritten by the ones provided here.
   //
-  // The maximum number of capacities is 32.
+  // The maximum number of counters is 32.
   //
   // +required
-  Capacity map[QualifiedName]DeviceCapacity
+  Counters map[string]Counter
 }

-// CapacityPool defines a named pool of capacities
+// CounterSet defines a named set of counters
 // that are available to be used by devices defined in the
 // ResourceSlice.
 //
-// The capacities are not allocatable by themselves, but
+// The counters are not allocatable by themselves, but
 // can be referenced by devices.
 When a device is allocated,
-// the capacity it uses will no longer be available for use
+// the portion of counters it uses will no longer be available for use
 // by other devices.
-type CapacityPool struct {
+type CounterSet struct {
-  // Name defines the name of the capacity pool.
+    // Name defines the name of the counter set.
     // It must be a DNS label.
     //
     // +required
     Name string

-  // Includes defines the set of capacity pool mixins that this capacity
+    // Counters defines the set of counters for this CounterSet
-  // pool includes.
+    // The name of each counter must be unique in that set and must be a DNS label.
     //
+    // The maximum number of counters is 32.
+    //
+    // +required
+    Counters map[string]Counter

+  // Includes defines the set of counter set mixins that this counter set includes.
+  //
-  // The propertes of each included mixin are applied to this capacity pool in
+  // The propertes of each included mixin are applied to this counter set in
   // order.
 Conflicting properties from multiple mixins are taken from the
   // last mixin listed that contains them.
-Properties set on the capacity pool will
+Properties set on the counter set will
   // always override properties from mixins.
   //
   // The mixins referenced here must be defined in the same